slavamilner/dotnet-sdk-release/README.md

 The TigerConnect .NET SDK provides a simple way to enhance your .NET applications with intelligent, secure messaging from TigerConnect.
 The SDK is a .NET wrapper of the TigerConnect REST APIs to make things easier to incorporate into your Windows applications.

+This github repository contains a .NET solution file with 3 example projects, including a web application, a Windows console application, and a Windows Service.

 In order to use the TigerConnect .NET SDK you must be a registered developer.
 All aspects of this setup are covered in detail in the [TigerConnect Documentation](https://tigerconnect.readme.io/).

 The .NET SDK is available to use with the following platforms/frameworks: